Breast Implant Types

 There are advantages to each type of implant.
 Saline implants are implanted during surgery and then filled.
 The fill volume can be finely tuned to achieve better symmetry and shape.
 Silicone implants are prefilled and once implanted cannot be adjusted.
 Furthermore, the FDA has mandated a slightly longer incision for silicone implant placement.
 For this reason silicone implants cannot be placed endoscopically through a navel incision and an axillary incision.

-Dr. Zemmel believes both types of implants give excellent results in properly selected patients.
+Dr. Zemmel and Dr. Reddy believe both types of implants give excellent results in properly selected patients.
 Silicone implants are reported to have an improved texture when compared to saline implants.
 The viscosity (thickness) of the cohesive gel implants mimics the feel of natural breast tissue better than saline filled implants.
 This effect is increased in thinner patients with less breast tissue and muscle covering the implant.
-Dr. Zemmel will discuss the differences between the implants in great detail during your consultation.
+Your surgeon will discuss the differences between the implants in great detail during your consultation.

 History of Silicone Implants